 Language and Literacy Laboratory

-Directed by Dr. Michelle Moore, the CSD Language and Literacy Lab explores the
+Directed by Dr. Michelle Moore, the CSD Language and Literacy Lab explores the processes

-diagnostic and treatment approaches for children with language and reading impairments.
+and treatment approaches for children with language and reading impairments.

 View the Language and Literacy Lab webpage.